Pedrohamoura-Git/Frontend-Mentor-Challenges/HTML & CSS/Junior/testimonials-grid-section-main/README.md

 Users should be able to:

-- View the optimal layout for the component depending on their device's screen size
+- (V) View the optimal layout for the component depending on their device's screen size;
+- (V) See hover states for all interactive elements throughout the site;

 ### Screenshots